 Dental sealants are a great way to protect your teeth from cavities and tooth decay.
 Dental sealants are usually suggested for children and are typically applied after their permanent back molars erupt, typically between ages five and twelve.
 Adults can also benefit from sealants, particularly if their teeth are more vulnerable.
-Sealants are applied in a quick office visit and require no recovery time.
+Sealants are applied in a quick office visit at Point Meadows Dentistry and require no recovery time.
 To learn more about this preventive tool, we invite you to contact our Point Meadows Dental team today (904) 373-4777

 The term bonding is used to describe the process of permanently attaching dental material to your teeth using adhesives and a high-intensity curing light.
 Whether you realize it or not, you’ve probably had dental bonding: direct composite or adhesive bonding of a restoration (crown, bridge, porcelain veneer, inlay/onlay).

-Direct Composite Bonding: Dentists use tooth-colored composites (white or natural-looking materials) to fill cavities, repair chips or cracks, close gaps between your teeth and build up the worn-down edges of teeth.
+Direct Composite Bonding: Dentists use tooth-colored composites (white or natural-looking materials) to fill cavities, repair chips or cracks, close gaps between your teeth, and build up the worn-down edges of teeth.
 The composite bonding is placed in or on the teeth where needed.

-Adhesive Bonding: This is used to attach a restoration to a tooth using an etchant, an adhesive, a bonding agent, and a high intensity curing light.
+Adhesive Bonding: This is used to attach a restoration to a tooth using an etchant, an adhesive, a bonding agent, and a high-intensity curing light.
 This is typically used for esthetic and porcelain.

 Dental crowns, also known as “caps,” preserve, protect, and restore the functionality of damaged teeth.
 This common dental restoration may be used for multiple reasons.
 Dental crowns are made from a variety of materials, including porcelain fused to metal, gold and porcelain.
 Each crown material has its own advantages; Dr. Zerbinopoulos and our dedicated Point Meadows Dentistry team will help you determine the best type of dental crown for you.